Apfirebolt/movies_django_rest_api/README.md

 This project is a Django-based web application that provides a RESTful API for managing a collection of movies.
 It uses Django Rest Framework to handle API requests and responses.

+For the time being this project is available at http://softgenie.org/api/movies but might be taken down in the future.

 ## Features

 - Add, update, delete, and retrieve movies